basilfx/Sensor-Community-Enclosure/Instructions.md

   this in the next step.
 * Enable beta updates.
 Note that your sensor may seem unresponsive the next time it boots, because it will most likely download the new firmware.
-* Enable the Sensor.Community API integratgin (using HTTPS).
+* Enable the Sensor.Community API integration (using HTTPS).
 Enable others as desired.
 You do not need to enable any API integrations if you decide to use the local Home Assistant integration.
 * Ensure that you enable the right hardware.
 For this build, enable